-As shown in our previous image, we have a central angle of the unit circle with a terminal side touching the point (x, y) on the unit circle.
+As shown in our previous image, we have a central angle of the unit circle that is in standard position with its terminal side touching the point (x, y) on the unit circle.

-Suppose that we draw a right triangle using the illustration above, where the legs are the horizontal distance from the origin to x, the vertical distance from the origin to y, and the hypotenuse is the circle's radius which is also the terminal side of $\theta$ .
+Suppose that we draw a right triangle using the illustration above, where the legs are the horizontal distance from the origin to x, the vertical distance from the origin to y, and the hypotenuse is the circle's radius which is also the terminal side of θ .